 How Do You Get a Construction Loan?

-You can break down obtaining a construction loan into four basic steps.
 First, you’re going to want to find a qualified builder.
 Don’t jump the gun and look for a lender before you have a builder.

-Your lender is going to want to know whos in charge of the project and how much experience they have with the construction.
+Your lender is going to want to know who is in charge of the project, and how much experience they have with construction.
 If you have a network of potential builders, you can reach out to them.
+If you don’t know anyone, we recommend checking out local associations through the National Association of Home Builders (NAHB), but make sure you compare builders before selecting one.

-Don’t go with the first pick you find.
 Second, you need to get your documents together.
 Most important is a contract between you and the builder that lays out a detailed plan and estimated pricing.
+You should also gather some references on the builder you choose.
+In addition to this, you will need traditional loan financial documents such as tax returns and pay stubs.

 Third, it’s time to get pre-approved by a lender.
-Getting pre-approved is important because it allows you to know exactly how much you’re working with your budget.
+This is important because it allows you to know exactly how much you’re working with your budget.
+It will determine who you can hire for the project.

+Lastly, invest in homeowners insurance.
 Even though the home isn’t built, some builders’ risk coverage on your policy will ensure that everything is covered in the event of an accident during construction.

 Factors to Consider When Choosing a Loan

 The first factor you should consider when choosing a construction loan is whether or not you’ll face potential timeline problems.
-Expensive materials due to inflation, supply-chain problems, and shortages can all slow down the pace of your project.
+Expensive materials due to inflation, supply-chain problems, and shortages can all slow down the pace of your project, so make sure you work with your contractor closely to account for them.

+Next, make sure you understand the drawing process behind your loan.
+This is how lenders distribute the loan money, and it can differ based on the provider.
 Some lenders allow you to draw on a monthly basis.
 Others will require you to pass an inspection before they issue the draw.

 Making sure both you and the contractor understand the drawing process will save a lot of headaches later on.